 This week, we will only stay in a few accommodations in order to have enough time for the wide range of motifs.
-On the onward journey to the next location, we will make several photo stops to capture Iceland’s bizarre autumn landscape.
+On the onward journey to the next location, you will make several photo stops to capture Iceland’s bizarre autumn landscape.
 There are many photographic opportunities in the area around our accommodations.

-CHF 6‘200.- | Price per person sharing (double occupancy) |
+CHF 6’250.- | Price per person sharing (double occupancy) |

-CHF 7’300.- | Price per person in a single room |
+CHF 7’390.- | Price per person in a single room |

 Do you want to experience a great trip where you can fully concentrate on taking photos and experiencing wonderful moments?
 Then Amazing Views is the right place for you.
 Everything was perfectly organised on our Lofoten trip.
 Jenny and Cody looked after us wonderfully throughout the whole trip.
 Thanks to them both, we got the best out of the most varied weather conditions.
 As a great bonus, I was able to meet some wonderful new colleagues during the week.
 To summarise: we had a wonderful time with lots of unique pictures....you guys are amazing.